-- To enhance Yarra's healthy and growing urban forest, improving liveability and mitigating the impacts of the urban heat island effect - To manage current and future tree-stock through best practice urban tree management using evidencebased planning and decision making, together with cross-organisational implementation and innovation - To engage and support community involvement in the development of a flourishing and unique urban forest
+• To enhance Yarra's healthy and growing urban forest, improving liveability and mitigating the impacts of the urban heat island effect

+• To manage current and future tree-stock through best practice urban tree management using evidence-based planning and decision making, together with cross-organisational implementation and innovation

+• To engage and support community involvement in the development of a flourishing and unique urban forest

 Implementation of the UFS intends to include the development of a 10-year Priority Plan.
-In this plan, planting locations will be decided based on primary drivers including significant areas of biodiversity and areas identified as important linkages for fauna, including tree canopy corridors and understorey linkages to address the Climate Emergency.
+In this plan, planting locations will be decided based on primary drivers including areas of biodiversity need or significance and areas identified as important linkages for fauna, including corridors and understorey linkages.